great-expectations/great_expectations/docs/reference/core_concepts.rst

 validation into a single report.

 A **Metric** is a value produced by Great Expectations when evaluating one or more batches of data, such as an observed mean or distribution of data.
+Metrics can be addressed in Great Expectations using standardized names that refer to the specific Batch and Expectation that produced them.

 A **Validation Operator** stitches together resources provided by the Data Context to provide an easy way to deploy Great Expectations in your environment.
 It executes configurable **Action**s such as updating Data Docs, sending a notification to your team about validation results, or storing a result in a shared S3 bucket.